Reloaded-Project/Reloaded-III/docs/Mods/Essentials/File-Emulation-Framework/Emulator-Development/Implementing-Emulator.md

 !!! info "The builder is where you create the emulator."

+!!! note "This builder factory is a bit simpler than the real deal."

+    We skipped some optimizations here to keep the example simple.

 The Builder Factory stores information about all available emulator inputs.

 Implementations of builder factories (`AfsBuilderFactory`) may sometimes vary slightly,